 - Special Needs Trusts and asset protection planning

 We understand how challenging these issues can be for families and will provide you with knowledge, compassion, and the personal attention you deserve.

 Somerset County Probate Attorney

 At E.A.
 Goodman Law, we help clients navigate the probate and estate administration process.
 Whether you have been appointed the executor of a loved one’s estate or a family member has passed without a will in place, we will work closely with you to honor your loved one’s wishes.
 While the probate proceedings in New Jersey are relatively straightforward, high-value estates can be more complicated to administer.
 Moreover, it is not uncommon for disputes to arise among the beneficiaries, which makes working with our experienced probate attorneys the wise choice.

-Contact Our Experienced Somerset County, New Jersey Estate Planning Attorneys
+Contact Our Experienced Somerset County, New Jersey Estate Planning & Elder Law Attorneys

 Whether you need to establish an estate plan for the first time or revisit an existing plan, turn to E.A.
 Goodman Law.
 When you become our client, you will have comfort knowing that you and your loved ones will be protected.
 Contact our office today to speak with an experienced trusts and estate attorney.